Hola VPN Review: Free, Unlimited but not a VPN

 The matter is that the location should be chosen for every single tab.
 And it can be done only after the page is loaded (or after the attempt to load the page).

 Consequently, you disclose intentions before visiting a site.
-In case you visit restricted resources which are blacklisted in view of censorship, you walk on thin ice.
+In case you visit restricted resources that are blacklisted in view of censorship, you walk on thin ice.
 For instance, since August 2018 imprisonment for at least 2 years is imposed in Egypt for visiting the banned sites (The Guardian reports).

 Hola VPN for Mac